Approximate group context tree: Oracle Approximate Context Tree

-However, for a given sample, $T^*$ might be too long to be efficiently estimated.
-Thus, in some cases, it is possible that a smaller tree, that is slightly misspecified, lead to much more efficient estimates for the conditional probabilities than $T^*$ would due to the large variance.
-This motivates us to consider an oracle context tree that balances bias and variance instead of $T^*$ as our main goal for estimation.
+For a given sample the (minimal) compatible context tree might be too long to be efficiently estimated.
+Thus, in some cases, it is possible that a smaller tree, that is slightly misspecified, lead to much more efficient estimates for the conditional probabilities than any compatible tree would due to the large variance.
+This motivates us to consider an oracle context tree that balances bias and variance as our goal for estimation.